joesingo/truthdiscovery/doc/input.rst

 Input Data
 ==========

-In this library, the input to a truth-discovery algorithm is a :any:`Dataset` object.
-A dataset object is constructed by passing an iterable of tuples of the form ``(source_label, var_label, value)`` for each claim that is made.
+In this library, objects are referred to as *variables*, and *claims* are statements asserting that a given variable takes a given value.
+Input data is represented by a :any:`Dataset` object, which is constructed by passing an iterable of tuples of the form ``(source_label, var_label, value)`` for each claim that is made.

 For example, consider the following situation: